FelixAlvarado/PokeQuiz/README.md

 # PokeQuiz

-PokeQuiz is a pokemon themed site that allows users to make quizes and share them with friends.
+PokeQuiz is a pokemon themed site that allows users to make quizzes and share them with friends.
 React was used for the frontend, and Flask was used for the backend.

 [PokeQuiz](https://pokequiz1.herokuapp.com/)